12 Easter-Inspired Nail Ideas You’ll Actually Want To Wear This Spring

 I never need an excuse to visit the salon for a fresh manicure, but if you’re looking for one, then the upcoming Easter weekend is as good as any.
-Perfectly aligned with the arrival of spring, I’ve been saving colorful French tips, minimalist florals, and playful scrapbook designs.
+Perfectly aligned with the arrival of spring, I’ve been saving colourful French tips, minimalist florals, and playful scrapbook designs, all of which are just right for the bank holiday weekend.
 They’re fresh and undeniably cute, but without overloading on pastels or kitsch Easter bunnies.

 Ahead, find 12 nail designs that prove that Easter manicures can be sophisticated and fun.